maciejr81/clickup-mcp/README.md

 ## Acknowledgments

 Python code written mostly by Claude.ai

-This project inspired by and started from https://github.com/noahvanhart/mcp-server-clickup - rewritten for additional functionality and code clarity
+This project is inspired by and started from https://github.com/noahvanhart/mcp-server-clickup - rewritten for additional functionality and code clarity